Juniper/terraform-provider-apstra/docs/data-sources/datacenter_iba_widgets.md

 page_title: "apstra_datacenter_iba_widgets Data Source - terraform-provider-apstra"
 subcategory: ""
 description: |-
-  This data source returns the ID numbers of all IBA Widgets in a Blueprint.
+  This data source returns the IDs of the IBA Widgets in a Blueprint.
 ---

 # apstra_datacenter_iba_widgets (Data Source)

-This data source returns the ID numbers of all IBA Widgets in a Blueprint.
+This data source returns the IDs of the IBA Widgets in a Blueprint.

 ## Example Usage